BradyLeg/truffula/notes.md

 - ColorPrintTest contains a test for checking if the color red is applied to the test properly

 ## TruffulaOptions.java / TruffulaOptionsTest.java
+- checks flags for if color should not be used (-nc)
+- or if hidden files should be shown (-h)
+- if unkown flags are provided or path argument is missing, throws illegalArgumentException/
+- FileNotFoundException will be thrown if specified directory does not exist or if path    points to a file instead of a directory
+- checks to see if flags are being created properly
+- checks if file directory path is being read correctly

 ## TruffulaPrinter.java / TruffulaPrinterTest.java

 ## AlphabeticalFileSorter.java